aalacy/storelocatore-scrapers/apify/himanshu/storelocator/coral_co_uk/README.md

 * The resulting output passes https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/validate.py

-address with no number,address contains state name,same lat & lng and i checked all data is true this website
+some addres with no number ,address containas state name and i checked all data is true this website

-2 loctaion address same bt lov type  differnt so i have scraped
+phone is same in  this website